RiverMeetsSky/RiverMeetsSky/Hello World.md

 - 👋 Hi, I’m @RiverMeetsSky
 - 👀 I’m interested in a lot of things in life!
 - 🌱 I’m currently learning the general basics of coding.
-- 💞️ I’m looking to collaborate on a few beginner friendly coding projects.
+- 💞️ I’m looking to collaborate on beginner friendly coding projects.
 - 📫 How to reach me ... here?

 <!---